ifsheldon/ideas_reifying/content/blog/complete-guide-to-wasip2-for-rust-python-programmers/index.en.md

 A command component is (just special) one that exports the `wasi:cli/run` interface, and imports _only_ interfaces listed in the [`wasi:cli/command world`](https://github.com/WebAssembly/wasi-cli/blob/main/wit/command.wit), which allows it to be executed directly by wasmtime (or other `wasi:cli` hosts). [↪](https://component-model.bytecodealliance.org/language-support/rust.html#creating-a-command-component-with-cargo-component)

-For the purpose of demostration, we will create a command component in Rust, which hosts an `interfaced-adder` component.
+For the purpose of demonstration, we will create a command component in Rust, which hosts an `interfaced-adder` component.

 To create a command component with ease, we need some help from `cargo-component`.